Through your Club membership, you now have access to approx. 100 moorings throughout the Marlborough Sounds.

 CHERRY TREE BAY MOORING

 The Clubs applied to renew the coastal permits for five existing moorings around D’Urville Island.
 One of those moorings which is located in Cherry Tree Bay, Catherine Cove, was jointly owned together with a local family.
-As a result of negotiations regarding appeals on the five moorings, the Cherry Tree Bay mooring is to be handed back to the Elkington family.
-This is to formally take place by 31 March 2017.
+As a result of negotiations regarding appeals on the five moorings, the Cherry Tree Bay mooring has now been handed back to the Elkington family and is no longer available for use by our members.

 See you on the water.